pyckup/pyckup/launcher/README.md

-Start an instance of Call-E from CLI as systemd service
+Start an instance of Pyckup from CLI as systemd service